ta5een/t5os/README.md

 [License](./LICENSE) for more details.

-Additionally, many parts of this project, from its implementation to its behaviour, have been derived from multiple open-source projects.
+Additionally, many parts of this project, from its implementation to its behavior, have been derived from multiple open-source projects.
 Wherever possible, I've added an attribution comment on top of the relevant file/function/line in the source code.
 For reference, here is a list of projects I've taken inspiration from (in alphabetical order):